Batuhan Karadeniz

-Batuhan Karadeniz (born 24 April 1991) is a Turkish professional footballer.
+Batuhan Karadeniz (born 24 April 1991) is a former Turkish professional footballer.

-Started his career at İçerenköy Spor Kulübü at the age of 10, Karadeniz rose to fame at Süper Lig club Beşiktaş, where he player in youth levels between 2003 and 2007, and made his Süper Lig debut 2007-08 Season.
+Started his career at İçerenköy Spor Kulübü at the age of 10, Karadeniz rose to fame at Süper Lig club Beşiktaş, where he played in youth levels between 2003 and 2007, and made his Süper Lig debut in the 2007-08 Season.
 He was also the youngest scorer of Süper Lig, scoring at the age of 16.
 Having disciplinary issues, Karadeniz left Beşiktaş in 2010 and player at Süper Lig level until the end of 2015–16, played at Eskişehirspor, Trabzon, Elazığspor and, Sivasspor.
 The following years he was rather a journey man, spending each and every season in different teams other than Bandırmaspor.
 A highly demanded player, he played in TFF First League and Second League play-offs between 2017 and 2022 in 4 different teams during his spells.

 Being a prolific forward in youth levels, Karadeniz would represent Turkey only on two occasions, called up by Fatih Terim, between 2008 and 2009.

 Club career

 2003–2010: Beşiktaş J.K.

 Karadeniz was regarded as a prospect player, scoring 226 goals in 86 matches at youth levels.
 His youth performance pulled attention of various clubs across European leagues.

 In 2006, he signed a professional contract with Beşiktaş J.K.
 At his professional season, he made his Super League debut against another Istanbul team Kasımpaşa on the 2nd matchday of the Turkish Football League 2007-08 Season as he had been substituted on for Burak Yılmaz at half time, making made him the youngest player ever to appear in a Süper Lig game at the tender age of just 16 years and 115 days.
-Just 6 days later, he scored his first goal for Beşiktaş on August 25 against Gaziantepspor in the 95th minute and made a big contribution to his team's 3 points.
+Just 6 days later, he scored his first goal for Beşiktaş on 25 August against Gaziantepspor in the 95th minute and made a big contribution to his team's 3 points.
 Karadeniz became the youngest scorer ever at Süper Lig at the age of 16.

 He made his UEFA Champions League debut against FC Zürich, making a substitute appearance in the 92nd minute, replacing Mert Nobre on 29 August 2007, where game ended 2–0 for Beşiktaş.